sososkxksodkd/Amogus/README.md

         if not RyuConfig.AutoFarm then
             local char = LocalPlayer.Character
             local hum = char and char:FindFirstChildOfClass("Humanoid")
-            if hum then hum.AutoRotate = true end continue
+            if hum then
+                hum.AutoRotate = true
+                if char:FindFirstChild("HumanoidRootPart") then
+                    char.HumanoidRootPart.Anchored = false
+                end
+            end
+            continue
         end